jebl01/bonjava/README.md

 See "[exception handling](#exceptionhandling)" for an even neater way to write the above code!

 ## Optionals
-When Sun released Java 8, they finally provided an Optional class.
+When Oracle released Java 8, they finally provided an Optional class.
 Sadly the implementation falls a bit short.
 You can map and flat map, but that's more or less it.

 Optionals is a helper class making it easier to do real work with java's Optional class!